-Dr. Happy Sithole is the Director for the Center for High Performance Computing in South Africa.
+Dr. Happy Sithole is the Director for the Center for High Performance Computing in South Africa (CHPC).
 Dr. Sithole has a PhD in Physics, which focused on Atomistic and Electronic Simulation of Sulphide Minerals.
 Dr. Sithole has worked as a Senior Lecturer and Researcher in the Materials Modelling Center at University of Limpopo.
 He has also worked as a Research Scientist at De Beers Consolidated Mines, and later as a Senior Process Engineer at Pebble Bed-Modular Reactor Company.
 Dr. Sithole sits in a number of advisory committees of High Performance Computing, as a program committee member of both the International Super-Computing Meeting and the Russian High Performance Computing Committee.
 He also serves and inquisitor on the “Hot Seat” session at ISC Meetings, a select panel that interrogate technology vendors on their products.